open-horizon/open-horizon.github.io/README.md

 make run
 ```

-NOTE :This will run a local web server with "live reload" conveniently enabled. ( NOTE: while using make command on Windows, there sometimes arises an error in identifying the command even after it is installed (unrecognized command), this is because the PATH for the binary might not be set correctly ).
+**Note**: This runs a local web server with live reload enabled.
+When running the make command on Windows, an error might occur that identifies the installed command as unrecognized.
+This can happen when the binary path is set incorrectly.

-To preview the site, in your web browser, navigate to [http://localhost:4000](http://localhost:4000)
+To preview the site in your web browser navigate to [http://localhost:4000](http://localhost:4000).

-3. To build and test the local documentation site
+3. To build and test the local documentation site:

 ```
 make dev
 ```

-4. To Build the local documentation site
+4. To Build the local documentation site:

 ```
 make build
 ```

-5. test the local documentation site locally
+5. Test the local documentation site locally:

 ```
 make test
 ```

-Note : it is typically done before "make run"}
+**Note**: This is typically done before `make run`

 ## Commit changes

-Once you have a successful testing in local with your changes, you are ready to commit those changes.
+After you have a successful testing in local with your changes, you are ready to commit those changes.

 If you go to the project directory and execute the command `git status`, you'll see your changes.